bpcmusic/synergy/teardown.md

 Was able to carefully remove the smaller of the two (the RS232 board); the EEPROM board is pretty snug for me.
 Going to put that on hold until I get to the header installation.

 ####5.
-REMOVING THE MIDI ASSEMBLY
+REMOVING THE MIDI ASSEMBLY & AUDIO PANEL

-Remove the six screws from the MIDI panel and store the whole assembly away.
+1. Remove the six screws from the MIDI panel and store the whole assembly away.
+2. Remove the six screws from the Audio panel and store the whole thing (wires and all) carefully away.

 ####6.
 REMOVING THE POWER SUPPLY